carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 #### 20. Run Prokka
 Now run Prokka on your toy assembly, which is located in the toy_assembly folder:
 ```
-prokka ../toy_assembly/toy_dataset_assembled_reformatted.fa --outdir prokka_toy
+prokka ../toy_assembly/scaffold.fa --outdir prokka_toy
 ```
-This means you're invoking prokka on your reformatted toy dataset assembly, and you're putting it in a new directory called `prokka_toy.`
+This means you're invoking prokka on your toy dataset assembly, and you're putting it in a new directory called `prokka_toy.`

 #### 21. View output in FASTA format
 You should see a directory called `prokka_toy`.
 Use `cd` to go into that folder, then use the program `less` to look at `PROKKA_01252021.faa` (or something like that-- adjust according the date).
 You should see a fasta file with amino acid sequences.
 Each amino acid sequence is an open reading frame (ORF), or a putative gene that has been identified from your assembly.